badoet/ionic-framework/core/src/components/slides/readme.md

 ------

-The following documentation applies to the `ion-slides` component.
+The following documentation applies to the `syg-slides` component.

 ## Custom Animations